 An introduction by Susan Romer

-Research has shown that birth parents as well as adoptees do better when they know each other.
+Research has shown that birth parents as well as their children do better when they know each other.
 Children grow up knowing that they have a Mom that gave birth to them - their birth Mom (or tummy Mom), and a Mom and Dad / two Moms / two Dads / a Mom / a Dad that raises them.

 This book aims to encourage openness.
 Advice is, don’t wait for your child to ask questions.
 It’s very common for children not to ask questions, particularly about their birth parents.
-This can be because they don’t know to ask, or what to ask about, or because they don’t want to hurt their parents’ feelings.
+This can be because they don’t know to ask, or what to ask about, or because they don’t want to hurt their foster/adopting parents’ feelings.
 Each time you read this book with your child encourage them to ask you questions.